On the wall-normal velocity variance in canonical wall-bounded turbulence: Discussion

 \subsection{Wall-normal variances in enclosed and ZPG flows}

-The previous results and Eq. \eqref{eq:pred} support the variance $\overline{w^{\prime 2}} \sim u_{\tau z}^2$ being proportional to the local stress rather than the surface scale $U_\tau^2$.
-This distinction is important when comparing statistics between different flow configurations that can have different stress profiles $\tau(z) / \tau_w = u_{\tau z}^2 / U_\tau^2$.
-Example stress profiles are shown in Fig. \ref{fig:adjusted}(\textit{a}).
+The previous results and Eq. \eqref{Eq3_5} support the variance $\overline{w^{\prime 2}} \sim u_{\tau z}^2$ being proportional to the local stress rather than the surface scale $U_\tau^2$.
+This distinction is important when comparing statistics between different flow configurations that can have different stress profiles $\tau(z) / \tau_w = u_{\tau z}^2 / U_\tau^2$, with example profiles shown in Fig. \ref{Fig8}(\textit{a}).
 The profiles are at matched Reynolds number $Re_\tau \approx $ 2\,000 to minimize any differences due to Reynolds-number effects.
+Fig. \ref{Fig8} includes a turbulent plane Couette flow at the same Reynolds number \citep{Hoyas2024}.
+Couette flows are both enclosed and zero-pressure-gradient, thus allowing a direct assessment of factors that may lead to the different profile shapes for different canonical flows in Fig. \ref{Fig1}.

-The channel and pipe flows in Fig. \ref{fig:adjusted}(\textit{a}) both have linearly decaying stresses with $u_{\tau z}^2 = U_\tau^2 (1-z/\delta)$.
-In contrast, the ZPG-TBL flow has an approximately sigmoidal shape with $u_{\tau z} \approx U_{\tau}$ near the surface.
+The channel and pipe flows in Fig. \ref{Fig8}(\textit{a}) both have linearly decaying stresses with $u_{\tau z}^2 = U_\tau^2 (1-z/\delta)$.
+In contrast, the ZPG-TBL flow has an approximately sigmoidal shape with $u_{\tau z} \approx U_{\tau}$ near the surface and the Couette flow has a nearly constant stress profile.
 These differing shapes result directly from the mean momentum balance at $z=0$, which reduces to $dP/dx = d \tau / dz$ with the stress decay balancing the mean pressure gradient.
-Equation \eqref{eq:aeh_uw} and a constant near-surface stress is therefore specific to ZPG flows.
+Equation \eqref{Eq1_2} and a constant near-surface stress is therefore specific to ZPG flows including Couette.
 In pressure-driven flows like a pipe or channel there is a non-negligible stress decay throughout the logarithmic region.

-The different stress profiles can be compensated using $u_{\tau z}^2/(1-z/\delta)$ to normalize the variance.
-This normalization is identical to $U_\tau^2$ for a linear stress profile, and for the ZPG flow it compensates for the difference in $u_{\tau z}^2$ from the linear decay.
-The compensated variances in Fig. \ref{fig:adjusted}(\textit{c}) show much closer agreement between the flow configurations than the surface normalization in Figs. \ref{fig:variances}(\textit{a}) and \ref{fig:adjusted}(\textit{b}).
-Compensating for the stress profile also accounts for the peak farther from the surface observed in Fig. \ref{fig:variances}(\textit{b}).
-The higher $w$ variance and peak value farther from the wall can therefore be attributed predominately to the local scaling $\overline{w^{\prime 2}} \sim u_{\tau z}^2$ and the impact of the pressure gradient on the near-wall stresses.
+The different stress profiles can be compensated using $u_{\tau z}^2/(1-z/\delta)$ to normalize the variance \citep{Tuerke2013}.
+This normalization is identical to $U_\tau^2$ for a linear stress profile, and for the ZPG flows it compensates for the difference in $u_{\tau z}^2$ from the linear decay.
+The compensated variances in Fig. \ref{Fig8}(\textit{c}) show much closer agreement between all flow configurations than the surface normalization in Figs. \ref{Fig1}(\textit{a}) and \ref{Fig8}(\textit{b}).
+Compensating for the stress profile also accounts for the peak farther from the surface observed in Fig. \ref{Fig1}(\textit{b}).
+The higher $w$ variance and peak value farther from the wall can therefore be attributed predominately to the local stress dependence $\overline{w^{\prime 2}} \sim u_{\tau z}^2$ and the impact of the pressure gradient on the near-wall stresses.